ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 {: screen}

 For more information about available command options, see [`ibmcloud is backup-policy-plan-create`](/docs/cli?topic=cli-vpc-reference#backup-policy-plan-create).

+The cross-regional copy feature is not applicable for multi-volume backups.
+{: important}

 ## Creating backup policies and plans with the API
 {: #backup-policy-create-policy-plan-api}